The Place

 Ferocious storms, fog, ice, fire, collisions and human error can cause

 the demise of a ship transporting goods through these waters.
-They estimate that 10,000 shipwrecks exist in

 the Great Lakes, many of which have never been found.